macdja38/pvpsite/README.md

-## PvPCraft website for pvpcraft discord bot.
+## PvPCraft website for PvPCraft Discord bot

 Can be found at [bot.pvpcraft.ca](https://bot.pvpcraft.ca)